 Why is this a challenge?
 Well, each time a customer engages with your marketing content–say, either viewing or clicking a desktop banner ad–they are tagged with a unique ID.
 As long as your ad technology can detect that ID, it can generally track all of their interactions, but only against that one ID.
 If the same consumer then interacts with a mobile web ad, they are tagged with a new ID.
 A mobile app?
 A new ID.
 An email?
 A new ID.
 And so on.

-Digital frequency management is broken because even if you try to set an average frequency cap of ten impressions per consumer per week, you may end up reaching them many, many more times because each consumer may be represented by numerous IDs in your systems.
+Digital frequency management in a cross-channel marketing world is broken because even if you try to set an average frequency cap of ten impressions per consumer per week, you may end up reaching them many, many more times because each consumer may be represented by numerous IDs in your systems.
 If you’re tracking eight IDs for one consumer, and they are exposed to ten impressions per ID, that’s 80 impressions to that consumer.

 The problem that comes with the lack of frequency awareness

 There are important reasons why frequency has been such a key variable for marketers.
 Fine tuning just the right average frequency of messaging in the market has proven over time to be part of the right approach to successful marketing.

 Early marketers figured out pretty quickly that getting the word out about their products and services helped to increase sales.
 But with all of the noise and clutter bombarding consumers, there’s an optimal threshold of ad exposure required to ensure lift and impact.
 If you don’t reach a minimum frequency with each customer, they simply won’t notice or remember you